Readmikenow has written about various medical conditions. He has previously written a series of articles on Polyarteritis nodosa.

 On March 6, 1937, Valentina Tereshkova was born in a village on the Volga River called Bolshoye Maslennikovo.
 Her parents migrated there from Belarus.
 Tereshkova's father was a sergeant in command of a tank for the Soviet Army.
 He died during World War II fighting in the Finnish Winter War.
 When she was two years old, Tereshkova's family moved to Yaroslavl.
 Tereshkova started school when she was 10 and graduated when she was 17.
 This is when she started working at a tire factory, and she then worked at a textile mill.
-Tereshkova took correspondence courses and in 1960, she completed a course from the Light Industry Technical School.
+Tereshkova took correspondence courses and in 1960, she completed a course at the Light Industry Technical School.

 Parachuting and Communist Youth League